Why did you choose to study at QMU and what attracted you to the course?

 Do you have any advice for students who might be interested in this course?

-Enhancing student living and personal development
+Enhancing student learning and personal development

-Life as a student at QMU
+Life as a Student at QMU

 What's your 'top tip' for making the most of being a student?